 After living and teaching for around 20 years in Japan, she returned to Australia in 1998 and now lives near the small town of Braidwood, in south-eastern New South Wales.
-She is currently a visiting fellow at the Japan Centre, Australian National University, where she teaches Japanese-English translation.
+She is currently an honorary associate professor at the Japan Centre, Australian National University.

 Meredith also controls the literary estates of her late mother, the poet and activist Judith Wright, and her father, philosopher and novelist J.P.
 McKinney.
 Please contact her for enquiries regarding either estate.